-We define firms as 'privately controlled' if the state's ultimate control rights (UCR), which take into account the state's direct stake in the firm, as well as its indirect stake via its holdings in other firms that have stakes in the regulated firm, are below 50 per cent.4 Otherwise the firm is defined as 'state controlled'.
-Among the 88 firms in our sample, 42 firms are privately controlled throughout our sample, 25 are state controlled throughout our sample period, and 21 were privatized during our sample period and we therefore observe them before and after their privatization.
+We define firms as "privately-controlled" if the state's ultimate control rights (UCR), which take into account the state's direct stake in the firm, as well as its indirect stake via its holdings in other firms that have stakes in the regulated firm, are below 50%.8 Otherwise the firm is defined as "state-controlled."
+Among the 88 firms in our sample, 42 firms are privately-controlled throughout our sample, 25 are state-controlled throughout our sample period, and 21 were privatized during our sample period and we therefore observe them before and after their privatization.

-Figure 13.1 shows the evolution of market leverage from five years before privatization (year -5) to five years after privatization (year +5) for the 21 firms that were privatized during our sample period (solid line).
-Of these firms, eight are energy utilities and seven are telecoms.
-Figure 13.1 shows the evolution of market leverage for these subsamples (the dotted line for energy and dashed line for telecoms).
+Figure 1 shows the evolution of market leverage from 5 years before privatization (year -5) to 5 years after privatization (year +5) for the 21 firms that were privatized during our sample period (solid line).
+Of these firms, 8 are energy utilities and 7 are telecoms.
+Figure 1 shows the evolution of market leverage for these subsamples (the dotted line for energy and dashed line for telecoms).